Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

-##  Running Bytesize Architecture Sessions: A Practical Walkthrough for a smaller team
+##  Running Bytesize Architecture Sessions for Discovery: A Practical Walkthrough for Smaller Groups

 If you work with a cross functional team of ten people or less then, run a series of Bytesize Architecture Session over a few days, to create *System Context* and selected *Container Diagrams* together.
 It's ideal to run the first session in person to have time to address questions and gather feedback.
 Run the following sessions a few days later.